xerocross/we-assert/README.md

 We-Assert is an assert utility for use in internally verifying statements inside scripts at runtime.
 One potential goal is to catch what would otherwise be silent errors, or perhaps even to mathematically prove that an algorithm has functioned as expected.

-The tests are the official documentation.
+The tests of this app are the official documentation.
 Anything documented here in the README might be outdated by accident, but you can run the tests at any time and if the tests pass then they document current usage.
 Any PR that improves upon the clarity, verbiage, specificity, or exhaustiveness of the tests is welcome.

 This project was stale for a long while, but as of June 2023 I have updated it to Version 5, and it is up-to-code.
 I plan to use it in some of my other projects, so it is likely that I will maintain it better now.